GreyZ80/Arduino_keyboard_for_TRS-80_M2/README.md

 - During startup, the Tandy computer might detect one or two spurious keystrokes.
 Possibly caused by the fact that the Arduino is initialising.
 I have not been able to fix this.
 - It is not absolutely necessary to use Putty.
 Other software that can communicate with USB as serial port can work.
 However, many programs I found will only transmit the characters to the Arduino after hitting [enter].
 That might not always be practical.
-- When the keyboard stalls, you can try to reset it or restart the putty session.
+- When the keyboard stalls, you can try to reset it or restart the putty session
+- When a single keystroke translates in multiple (weird) characters, check the data line

 ## About me